SeedlingsBabylab/pyclan/README.md

 import pyclan

+# First construct a ClanFile object by giving it a path
+# to a .cha file.
+It will parse  the file upon construction.
+# After that, you're ready to use the library.
 clan_file = ClanFile("/path/to/cha/file.cha")

+# Example methods on ClanFile object:

 # pull out all comments entered by the user
 # It'll leave out machine generated comments